Muffin Break row: Why should millennials work for free?

-COMMENT from Lorna Subritzky
+COMMENT by Lorna Subritzky

-So this week we learned breakdancing could be a contender for a new Olympic sport – but I'd like to suggest a new option, and this one is especially made for the older athlete: Millennial bashing.
+So this week we learned breakdancing could be a contender for a new Olympic sport – but I'd like to suggest a new option, and this one is especially made for the older athlete: millennial bashing.

 Not a week goes by when I don't hear a colleague or a friend bemoaning the "young people of today", sounding just like the old people we used to snigger at when we were in the flush of youth.